sicotteh/CAVA/README.md

    gunzip -c hg38.fa.gz > tmp.GRCh38.fa
    samtools faidx  tmp.GRCh38.fa

-2)Create a database of transcripts for which to base your annotations from.
+2) Create a database of transcripts for which to base your annotations from.
 Details can be found in [this README](cava/ensembldb/README.md).
 In short, we recomend using MANE transcripts, so to get started, you would simply:
 ```bash